bmuschko/cka-crash-course/exercises/02-install-cluster/solution/solution.md

 ## Initializing the Control Plane on Master Node

-After shelling into the control plane node with `vagrant ssh kube-master`, run the `kubeadm init` command as root user.
+After shelling into the control plane node with `vagrant ssh kube-control-plane`, run the `kubeadm init` command as root user.
 This initializes the control plane node.
 The output contains follow up command you will keep track of.

 ```
 $ sudo kubeadm init --pod-network-cidr 172.18.0.0/16 --apiserver-advertise-address 192.168.56.10